perkeep/perkeep/doc/environment-vars.md

 `CAMLI_GCE_SERVICE_ACCOUNT` (string)
 : See `CAMLI_GCE_*` first.
 Path to a Google service account JSON file.
-This account should have at least compute.readonly permissions on the Google Project wih ID CAMLI_GCE_PROJECT.
+This account should have at least compute.readonly permissions on the Google Project with ID CAMLI_GCE_PROJECT.
 It is used to authenticate when querying for the list of all the existing zones.
 If blank, a hard-coded list of zones is used instead.